nocti1/HaloCE-Gametype-Editor/README.md

 View information and settings.
 ![HaloCE Gametype Editor (Information)](assets/interface_information.png)

-Developed and tested with Halo Custom Edition 1.00.10.0621.
+Developed and tested with Halo Custom Edition 1.00.10.0621, but will likely work with other versions too.

+If you can confirm it's working on a different version or have a bug to report, please raise an issue, or add me on Discord: `nocti1`

 Release date: `soon`